bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:38 AM CT, May 04</p>
+<p class="updated_time"> Latest data: 03:43 AM CT, May 04</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 74°, which is 8° **warmer** than yesterday.
-Tomorrow is expected to be 11° *colder* than today.
+Today's high is 75°, which is 9° **warmer** than yesterday.
+Tomorrow is expected to be 14° *colder* than today.

 Currently:

-- 53°
+- 54°
-- Mostly Clear
+- Clear
-- 75% humidity
+- 76% humidity
-- 8 mph wind
+- 12 mph wind
-- 26% cloud cover
+- 3% cloud cover
-- 44 AQI 🟩
+- 41 AQI 🟩
-- 1 inches of rain expected in the next 48 hours
+- 0.66 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>